-This video walks through the process of sharing a session.
+This video walks through the process of editing a session, both for a single session and for multiple sessions at a time.
 There is written guidance below if you prefer.

-To edit a session, firstly go to the 'Sessions' tab on the left side menu and click on the relevant session that needs editing from the list you have.
+To edit an individual session, firstly go to the 'Sessions' tab on the left side menu and click on the relevant session that needs editing from the list you have.

-You will land on the 'Details' tab automatically, and towards the right of the screen, you should see an 'Edit Session' button in blue to press.
+You will land on the 'Details' tab of that particular chosen session automatically, and towards the right of the screen, you should see an 'Edit Session' button in blue to press.

 By pressing 'Edit Session', this will bring up a lot of useful information regarding that particular session in a summary screen for you.
 The pencil icons down the side are for you to press and use at your convenience to edit any specific detail - including the coaches, the session time and venue amongst others.
 Anything without a pencil icon next to it might need to be changed in your application.
-After making any session editions, 'Save' and close.
-Remember - any staff listed in your approved application can log in and access the Events Platform.
+After making any session amendments, 'Save' and close.

 Please note - these changes are SESSION ONLY.
-Any changes made to an individual session will only apply for that session and NOT apply to any other sessions.
-To make changes that reflect in every session, you will need to edit your event.
-If you need to make changes to a few sessions then you need to follow the above process for each session.
+Any changes made to an individual session in the method outlined above will only apply for that session and NOT apply to any other sessions.
+To make changes that reflect more than one session, see the method for editing multiple sessions.